theyup12/wordle-clone/README.md

 2. Install FastAPI:
     python3 -m pip install 'fastapi[all]'

-3. Then run the command:
+3. Project 3 => Then run the command:
     ### To initialize the database, type:
         cd into the api folder directory wordle-project3/api ./bin/init_s1.sh